-Don’t Be “That” Minnesotan
+Don’t Be ‘That’ Minnesotan

-Minnesotans are proud of our ability to withstand snow, ice, and extremely cold temperatures.
-I’m not immune – I would have been disappointed if we made it an entire winter without below zero temps.
+Minnesotans are proud of our ability to withstand snow, ice and extremely cold temperatures.
+I’m not immune — I would have been disappointed if we made it an entire winter without below-zero temps.

-But, what I wish we WOULDN’T do is express that pride by making fun of the winter weather in other parts of the country.
+But, what I wish we wouldn’t do is express that pride by making fun of the winter weather in other parts of the country.
 Especially now that climate change is showing us what it can do.
 All bets are off, folks.

 In particular, Texas is on my mind this week.
 The Dallas-Fort Worth area, oddly enough, has a 35E and 35W just like we do here in the Twin Cities.
 Of course, those two cities are 30 miles apart instead of only 10, but it’s a fun thing to have in common.

-Just last week, 1/2 mile of their 35W was iced over.
+Just last week, a half mile of their 35W was iced over.
 Right before the morning commute.
 I can pontificate until the long horn cattle come home about the land use decisions that got us to a freeway-based commute in the DFW area.
 But, in this moment, there were people in 133 vehicles that ended up in a massive crash.
 A friend from Texas sent me a “crazy” video, but after watching one jack-knifed semi run into cars that were already half the size they used to be, I knew I was watching people die.
 I couldn’t finish watching.

 In the end, six people died.
 It took several days to identify them all.
 Dozens were injured.
 Lives were permanently changed.

 Here in Minnesota, we get some ice, but mostly we get snow and slush and “wintry mix.”
 We have snow plows and salt trucks.
 Southern states get ice.
 There’s not enough salt in the world to melt miles and miles of ice that can be up to 1/2 inch thick.
-The ONLY thing to do is just stay put until it melts.
+The only thing to do is just stay put until it melts.

 As a Minnesotan, I know how to drive in snow and I know how to push a car out of a snowbank.
 But I absolutely would not be able to drive on a sheet of ice like that.
 There’s nothing about being from/living at this latitude that endows me with such skills.